Current project stage

 Ian Batterham began work on Camelia in 2012, having long been interested in Egypt and the world of this story.
 His skills as a researcher and extensive background as an archivist provided the ideal platform on which to build this project.
 Ian invited Dianna Nixon to undertake creative development tasks on the work to look at his early drafts of this music theatre work.
 He had drafted some dialogue sequences interspersed with ideas for songs, some of which were later arranged for piano and string ensemble by various local composers.

-These creative development processes revealed that what was needed was a rigorous approach to developing the dramatic impetus of the work, and creating a sound world that truly represents this story.
-There was also a pressing need to bring cultural awareness to the work, by including collaborative artists with the appropriate skills and background.
+These creative development processes revealed that what was needed was a rigorous approach to developing the dramatic impetus of the work, and creating a sound world that truly represents the time and place in which this story is set.
+There was also a pressing need to bring cultural awareness to the work, by bringing on creatives with the appropriate skills and background.

+Camelia, the persona, has a unique story, and Lilian Cohen (her real name) is a fascinating character.
 A great work of music theatre is a highly integrated work of art, where music, text, drama, dance, design intersect and work together to create a unique world for the audience.
 This is how the great and long-lived music theatre works were created, and why they draw audiences for long seasons, and in many countries, and have a very long life.
+So that is our challenge.

-The 2016 and 2017 creative development processes were financed by Ian Batterham, and supported by The Street Theatre.
-The excellent team of artists assembled to do this work provided valuable insight and suggestions for the work.
-We ended the process with a clear set of priorities for taking the work forward.
+In 2016 and 2017 creative development processes were financed by Ian Batterham, and supported by The Street Theatre.
+Those processes explored some dialogue sequences and song elements that Ian had created.
+The team of artists assembled on those creative developments provided valuable insight and suggestions for the work.
+We ended the process with a clear set of priorities for taking the work forward, including culturally-informed practice.

 Vidya Makan – Dianna saw Vidya perform one of her own brilliant songs, Hugh Jackman, at Chapel Off Chapel in 2019 as part of the Home Grown series.
 Vidya then came to Canberra to participate in a music theatre creative development project at The Street Theatre.
 Vidya was very in demand, until Covid shut the arts down, including bringing the Australian production of Six to a sudden halt, in which Vidya played Catherine Parr.
-Thankfully, Six is back touring again, with Vidya on board.
+Thankfully, Six was able to tour again, with Vidya on board.
 Vidya’s skills as lyricist and songwriter, and her deep understanding of music theatre performance bring another very strong element to the team.
-2023 has seen her musical The Lucky Country premiere at The Hayes, and she is a cast member in Melbourne Theatre Company’s new musical, Bloom.
+2023 saw her musical The Lucky Country premiere at The Hayes, and she was a cast member in Melbourne Theatre Company’s new musical, Bloom, soon to play at Sydney Theatre Company.
+Vidya spent much of 2024 as Australia’s Eliza in Hamilton.

 Vidya directed, produced and wrote the viral sensation I NEED YOU TO SEE ME; a call to action to the entertainment industry for visibility and inclusion, featuring 101 BIPoC and CALD performers aged 18-25.
 Vidya has been commissioned by the likes of NGV and Chips & Gravy; writing songs for the Screen Australia funded comedic web series She Becomes Her.
-She is working with Hayes Theatre Co Ltd on her music theatre work, The Lucky Country.
-Performance credits include: Hayes Theatre’s Merrily We Roll Along, Altitude Theatre’s Once On This Island, Dot/Marie in Sunday In The Park With George (Watch This) earning her a Green Room nomination for Best Performance In A Leading Role, Lady Capulet in Romeo and Juliet (Australian Shakespeare Company), the Australian tour of Green Day’s American Idiot (Shake & Stir).
+Other performance credits include: Hayes Theatre’s Merrily We Roll Along, Altitude Theatre’s Once On This Island, Dot/Marie in Sunday In The Park With George (Watch This) earning her a Green Room nomination for Best Performance In A Leading Role, Lady Capulet in Romeo and Juliet (Australian Shakespeare Company), the Australian tour of Green Day’s American Idiot (Shake & Stir).
 Vidya is a proud graduate of the Queensland Conservatorium’s Bachelor of Musical Theatre and holds minority storytelling at the heart of all of her work.

 Work-In-Progress

-We completed a fundraiser on the Creative Partnerships Australian Cultural Fund website, which partly financed the artistic residency by Hayat Selim in Canberra in early February 2023.
-The residency also included a performance by Hayat (accompanied by Dianna Nixon), a film composition masterclass at the ANU School of Music, and a Q and A about Camelia. artsACT supported Dianna’s work on this project.
+We held a fundraiser via the Australian Cultural Fund website, which partly financed the artistic residency by Hayat Selim in Canberra in early February 2023.
+The residency included a performance and Q and A given by Hayat (accompanied by Dianna Nixon), and a screen composition masterclass at the ANU School of Music. artsACT supported Dianna’s work on this project.
 Find out more about this on the Mirage page.

 The next step will be an intensive writing room to develop the story and script in preparation for creating songs, and score.
-Dianna has met with Diversity Arts Australia to discuss ways we can ensure the work is culturally appropriate, and deals with the story with sensitivity.
+Dianna met with Diversity Arts Australia to discuss ways we can ensure the work is culturally appropriate and that it deals with the story with sensitivity.

 Important dates and activities

-2/ Funding yet to be raised – Hayat Selim and Vidya Makan will work closely together to research the sound world of this drama.
-They will determine genre, style, scale of the musical and sound world, integrating elements including the cabaret scene, music of the period, as well as the influence of cinematic scoring and foley sound elements.
-Once they determine the musical language of the work, they will craft the songs and lyrics, and Hayat will orchestrate the work.
-There will be close collaboration with the script writers in this process.
+2/ Research the sound world of this drama – determine genre, style, scale of the musical and sound world, integrating elements including the cabaret scene, music of the period, as well as the influence of cinematic scoring and foley sound elements.
+Once they determine the musical language of the work, craft songs and lyrics, and orchestrate the work.

 5/ Rehearsed reading and investment pitch at an appropriate venue in our region.